 Like most insurance companies, Erie talks a good game in ads and in its official publications.
 However, when people try to make an insurance claim, they may experience problems.
 Expensive ads cost a lot of money.
 Insurance companies seek to claw back that money by shortchanging people making claims.

-General liability insurance protects individuals and business from “general” claims involving bodily injuries and damage to property.
+General liability insurance protects individuals and businesses from “general” claims involving bodily injuries and damage to property.
 Almost every business requires a general liability insurance policy.

-The minimum level of liability coverage required under Maryland law is $30,000 for bodily injury per person; $60,000 bodily injury per accident; and $15,000 property damage, states the Maryland Insurance Association.
+The minimum level of liability coverage required under Maryland law is $30,000 for bodily injury per person; $60,000 for bodily injury per accident; and $15,000 for property damage, states the Maryland Insurance Association.